mkt3/dotfiles/README.md

    curl -sL https://raw.githubusercontent.com/mkt3/dotfiles/main/install.sh | sh
    ```

-   During the initial installation process, you will be prompted to specify the environment type.
-Choose 'y' if you are setting up a development environment, and 'y' if you are configuring a graphical user interface environment.
+   When setting up the environment during the initial installation, you will be prompted to specify if it's a development environment.
+Answer with 'y' for yes or 'n' for no. Similarly, for the GUI environment setup, respond with 'y' or 'n' when prompted.

 ## Update